What is a mobile app?

 This type of app represents the majority of the apps we download every day.
-A native application is a mobile application that is developed specifically for one of the operating systems used by smartphones and tablets (iOS, Android, etc.).
+A native application is a mobile application developed specifically for one of the operating systems used by smartphones and tablets (iOS, Android, etc.).

-These applications can be distributed via download platforms (apps store for apple or google play store for android for example) or installed directly locally on your device.
+These applications can be distributed via download platforms (apps store for apple or google play store for android, for example) or installed directly locally on your device.

 Hybrid or cross platform apps

 In between mobile and web applications, the hybrid application is accessible on all application platforms.
 It is a mobile application that merges a web application’s characteristics with those of the native application mentioned above.
 It is a cross-platform technology, a considerable time saver if the project is not too complex and does not require the development of specific plugins.

 This kind of mobile application minimizes the loads and duration of its development but at the expense of the quality which characterizes the native application.

 Cross-platform applications are deemed to be less efficient and less fluid than native applications.

 In the same way that websites are listed in search engines, mobile applications are available on marketplaces but again dependent on the type of mobile terminal used.
 Most mobile applications are distributed from download platforms unique to your phone’s operating system:

 - Play Store for Android.
 (Samsung laptop or tablets, for example)

 The applications are paid or free (generally with advertisements).